StevenBlack/vocab/readme.md

 ### augur
 To prophesy the future.
 When Boris Yeltsin took over the USSR, it did not augur well for the KGB.
 (Is this word ever used without "well" attached to it?)
-Pronounced AWG-ER.

 ### autodidact